fingerprintjs/fingerprintjs-pro-cloudflare-worker/contributing.md

 ### How to keep your worker up-to-date

-CF Integration by Fingerprint always uses the latest stable version for the customers, and upgrades customer workers automatically.
+The [Fingerprint Cloudflare Proxy Integration](https://dev.fingerprint.com/docs/cloudflare-integration) always uses the latest stable version of this worker, and upgrades customer workers automatically.